 Official Iridium Press Release

 MCLEAN, Va., Jan.
-13, 2020 /PRNewswire/ -- Iridium Communications Inc. (NASDAQ: IRDM) announced that on December 19, 2019 a Letter of Compliance was signed by the International Mobile Satellite Organization (IMSO), stating it has positively verified the operational and technical requirements as requested by the Maritime Safety Committee (MSC) of the International Maritime Organization (IMO) for Iridium to provide Global Maritime Distress and Safety System (GMDSS) service.
-The Letter of Compliance was formally presented to Iridium CEO Matt Desch by the Director General of IMSO, Captain Moin Ahmed, during a ceremony at Iridium's headquarters on the morning of January 13, 2020.
+13, 2020 /PRNewswire/ -- Iridium Communications Inc. (NASDAQ: IRDM) announced that on December 19, 2019, a Letter of Compliance was signed by the International Mobile Satellite Organization (IMSO), stating it has positively verified the operational and technical requirements as requested by the Maritime Safety Committee (MSC) of the International Maritime Organization (IMO) for Iridium to provide Global Maritime Distress and Safety System (GMDSS) service.
+The Letter of Compliance was formally presented to Iridium CEO Matt Desch by the Director-General of IMSO, Captain Moin Ahmed, during a ceremony at Iridium's headquarters on the morning of January 13, 2020.
 The issuance of the letter formally authorizes Iridium to now provide satellite GMDSS service, bringing truly global coverage and a choice of both network and equipment to this critical emergency service for the first time.

 GMDSS is a safety of life system that helps rescue mariners in emergency situations while at sea.
-IMSO serves as regulator for the system, which is partially comprised of satellite networks that transmit distress information to rescue coordination centers around the world, in addition to the dissemination of navigational and meteorological data to vessels at sea.
+IMSO serves as a regulator for the system, which is partially comprised of satellite networks that transmit distress information to rescue coordination centres around the world, in addition to the dissemination of navigational and meteorological data to vessels at sea.

 "This is a historic moment for public safety in the maritime community globally.
 The addition of new providers, such as Iridium, for GMDSS services can help to create safer seas for all mariners," said Captain Moin Ahmed, Director General of IMSO.

 Captain Ahmed continued, "Since the inception of GMDSS by the IMO in 1999, a new mobile satellite system, the Iridium® network, has now completed a thorough evaluation to become a recognized mobile satellite system in the GMDSS.
 Recognition of Iridium marks the start of a new era in GMDSS and enhances the integrity and global coverage of safety services for seafarers across the world, including in the polar regions.
-The evaluation of Iridium took more than four years, and at various stages the Company successfully demonstrated its capability to comply with the requirements for satellite communication services for maritime safety."
+The evaluation of Iridium took more than four years, and at various stages, the Company successfully demonstrated its capability to comply with the requirements for satellite communication services for maritime safety."